HIS4129 – Topics in Early Medieval Culture

 Resources and information in this course will be provided via Canvas.

 - Active participation in discussions and group work (6 active participations minimum per course), which is based on the compulsory readings.
 To complete this, one must attend minimum 9 out of 12 seminars.

-- More information about the qualification paper and the obligatory activities will be announced at the first class.
+- More information about the obligatory activities will be announced at the first class.